 Ethical approval: The research related to human use has been complied with all the relevant national regulations and institutional policies, has followed the tenets of the Declaration of Helsinki, and has been approved by the authors' institutional review board or equivalent committee.

 Ethical approval: The research related to animal use has been complied with all the relevant national regulations and institutional policies for the care and use of animals.

 If the manuscript does not contain any study that requires human or animal ethical approval, the following statement should be included in the Methods section:

 Ethical approval: The conducted research is not related to either human or animals use.

-Here, the author should create a discussion of the obtained results, referring to the results found by others in literature (besides those mentioned in the introduction), as well as emphasize new and important aspects of their work.
-Limitation: List and discuss the limitations of the study, possible sources of bias, and any reasonable alternate explanations for the findings and interpretation of the study.
+List and discuss the limitations of the study, possible sources of bias, and any reasonable alternative explanations for the findings and interpretation of the study.